wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/wisps.md

 ;;;;;

-Caution is of the essence when dealing with a pack, as the {concept}Vicious Wisp{} does not fool around.
+Caution is of the essence when dealing with a pack, as the {concept}Vicious Wisps{} do not fool around.

 This unyielding quality of strength, destruction and combat makes the {item}Vicious Wisp Matter{} a formidable material,